spike/CompetitiveProgramming/resources/README.md

 https://www.supermemo.com/en/archives1990-2015/articles/20rules (very important!!!!!)

+Recall vs. Recognition memory (5 min video): https://www.youtube.com/watch?v=_q6jgTIQIx8 (knowing the difference between Recall memory and Recognition memory is also very important!!
+I've seen dozens of people completely fail at using flashcards or spaced repetition software, precisely because they didn't understand this very concept!
+This video is less than 5 minutes.
+There is really no excuse not to watch it.
+Also, be sure to take the tests given.)

 How to study for exams - Evidence-based revision tips by Ali Abdaal.
 Ali Abdaal is a medical doctor, not a programmer, but still, his advice is still very useful to programmers.

 https://www.youtube.com/watch?v=ukLnPbIffxE